Pat Venditte: Pitching style

-The Pat Venditte Rule
+The Pat Venditte rule

 Venditte's rare ambidextrous abilities prompted the Professional Baseball Umpire Corporation (PBUC) to issue a new rule for dealing with ambidextrous pitchers, limiting the number of times that a switch-pitcher and switch-hitter can change sides during one at-bat.
 After consulting with a variety of sources, including the Major League Baseball Rules Committee, the PBUC issued its new guidelines on July 3, 2008.
-OBR Rule 5.07(f), known as the "Pat Venditte Rule", currently reads:
+OBR Rule 5.07(f), known as the "Pat Venditte rule", currently reads:

 A pitcher must indicate visually to the umpire-in-chief, the batter and any runners the hand with which he intends to pitch, which may be done by wearing his glove on the other hand while touching the pitcher's rubber.
 The pitcher is not permitted to pitch with the other hand until the batter is retired, the batter becomes a runner, the inning ends, the batter is substituted for by a pinch-hitter or the pitcher incurs an injury.
 In the event a pitcher switches pitching hands during an at-bat because he has suffered an injury, the pitcher may not, for the remainder of the game, pitch with the hand from which he has switched.
 The pitcher shall not be given the opportunity to throw any preparatory pitches after switching pitching hands.
 Any change of pitching hands must be indicated clearly to the umpire-in-chief.

 Similar rules have been adopted by both the NCAA (rule 9-2k) and the National Federation of State High School Associations (rule 6–1–1).

+International career

+Venditte pitched in four games in the 2013 World Baseball Classic (WBC), allowing three runs in three innings.
+He then appeared in three games for Italy in the 2017 WBC.
+He also pitched in four games for Italy in the 2014 European Baseball Championship, as his team finished in second place.

 Personal life

-Venditte is married to Erin, whom he met while they were both enrolled at Creighton.
+Venditte met his wife while they were both attending Creighton.
+Venditte became an Italian citizen before the 2013 World Baseball Classic.
+His great-grandfather immigrated to the United States from Italy.